Red Bull Heavy Metal

 Unfortunately I do not know the man on the security cam, crouched down, already wearing a jacket, grabbing my jacket from underneath the table.
 Guess I’ll chalk this one up to a good ol’ fashioned robbery :P Charge it to the game.
 I’m keeping my fingers crossed that he gets the film developed in the camera.
 Couple bangin’ photos of Jeremy Jones on there, I’m sure.

-Photos by Mark Clavin & Emily Tidwell
+Photography by: Mark Clavin & Emily Tidwell